radicle-dev/radicle-upstream/app/README.md

 }
 ```

-When the `tokens/colors.json` file is changed, we have to re-generate all
+When the `tokens/colors.json` file is changed, we have to re-generate all tints
-tints and shades via: `yarn generate:colors`.
-This will update the
+and shades via: `yarn generate:colors`.
+This will update the global color CSS
-`public/colors.css` file.
-All changes to both files should be committed.
+variables in `public/colors.css`.
+All changes to both files should be

-The main entry point of the electron renderer is `public/index.html`.
-Amongst
-other things it loads `public/colors.css` which, in turn, provides colors,
-including their tints and shades, as CSS variables to the rest of the code.
+committed.

 When developing new features we should only use the CSS variables instead of
 raw color codes, like so: